 In the VAUDE Guiding Principles, specific guidelines are set regarding how sustainability should be lived out, visualized and communicated.
 To involve our employees in the corporate identity, all content is updated regularly and passed on to all employees in company training sessions with the VAUDE Academy.

-Specifically, we provide information, which is also provided with each product when available
+Specifically, we provide training on content that can also be given out with each product when available:

 Sustainability is also a guiding theme in our choice of advertising.